Cross Enrollment Frequently Asked Questions

 How do I access my course at Missouri S&T?

-You can access Canvas for Missouri S&T at https://canvas.mst.edu.
+You can access Canvas at https://umsystem.instructure.com/.

 My course does not show on my Dashboard in Canvas.
 How do I access the course?